Peace Lily Leaves Turning Yellow: What to Do About It

 This delightful, popular houseplant has very few needs, but nonetheless may exhibit signs or symptoms of stress.
 One common symptom is the peace lily leaves turning yellow.

 Don’t worry yet!
-Let’s take a look at the 10 most common reasons for yellow leaves on a peace lily and how to resolve the problems that cause this.
+Let’s take a look at the most common reasons for yellow leaves on a peace lily and how to resolve the problems that cause this.

-The Causes of Peace Lily Leaves Turning Yellow
+Reasons Why Peace Lily Leaves Turn Yellow

 A healthy peace lily will boast lance-shaped, dark green leaves that emerge directly from the soil bed.
 Although resilient plants, there are reasons why the foliage may turn yellow.